claretubs/pands-project/README.md

 - - - -

 ### ***Histogram of Each Variable***
 The next part of the program makes a histogram of each variable and saves them to PNG files.
+Histograms allow seeing the distribution of the data for various columns.
 The *matplotlib.pyplot* module came into use in this section of the program.
 The program iterates over each column in the dataframe except the last one as that contains the target variable.
-The target variable is categorical, not continuous.
+This is done by using [slicing][11].
+The target variable is categorical, not continuous, therefore it cannot be made into a histogram.

+The *hist()* function from the *matplotlib.pyplot* library creates a histogram of the current column.
+An arguement is passed inside this function which specifies the number of [bins][12] to use for grouping the data.
+In this case bins is set to 10.

 The functions *title()*, *xlabel()* and *ylabel()* were taken from the *matplotlip.pyplot* library to label the plot.
 The x label for each plot was set to the current column from the dataset, while the y label was called *Fequency*.

- The fonts for all the [Labels](https://www.w3schools.com/python/matplotlib_labels.asp) were edited using the variables *font1* and *font2*.
+The fonts for all the [Labels][13] were edited using the variables *font1* and *font2*.
 They set the style, size and colour of the font.
 A legend was made to help the user identify the histogram and function.

+The *savefig()* function saves the histograms to PNG files.
+To ensure the files are saved to separate PNG files, the function *clf()* is used.
+The [clf][14] function is a pyplot module used to clear the current figure.
+This ensures the next figure is going onto a clear figure and is not overlapping previous data.

 - - - -

 ### ***Scatter Plot of Each Pair of Variable***